Sanidhya-30/595RL/README.md

 This repository contains code and resources for a project focused on multi agent object tracking and surveillance using deep reinforcement learning.
 The project is implemented in Python 3.11 and leverages key libraries such as Ray and PettingZoo.

+The following commands are for linux based system, for windows please create a conda environment for the project.

 ---

 ## Installation